Fladderman/distributed-systems-dragon-arena/DragonArena/unified_impl_v1/README.md

     it will lazily request an update from someone else, and it will accept the fresher state when it comes.

+ILLUSTRATING FUNCTIONALITY IN A COMPLETELY STABLE STATE

+Suppose we have:
+  - k servers
+  - each server with some clients
+  - all the game states (at each node) are consistent
+  - the servers are about to start tick n

+- The servers swap their local buffers.
+This fixes all the requests that must be processed for THEIR clients for tick n.
+- Servers flood these requests to all other servers in the lockstep.
+Once a server i has sent all its requests to server j, it sends a DONE to j.
+- Once a server has received a DONE from all servers, it has all the requests R that need to be processed in that tick, stored IN UNSPECIFIED ORDER.
+- For consistency, a server sorts R based on a well-defined total order over messages, yielding R'.
+R' is then shuffled _using a seed completely defined by the game state_, yielding a seemingly random* order of messages R''.
+Since game states are consistent, every server will generate R''.
+- The server attempts to apply each valid message from R'' to its game state, and logs the result.
+Invalid messages are not processed, but are logged.
+  A well-defined number of dragon attacks are then applied.
+Since servers' game states are consistent and they process messages in the same order, the outcome will also be consistent.
+- The server sends the new game state to all its clients, who can then use it to make new requests.
+- The server sleeps until it is time to start processing tick n+1.

+* explain consistent randomness

+EVENTS THAT DISTURB STABILITY

+== 1.
+A client joins

+== 2.
+A client crashes

+== 3.
+A server joins

+== 4.
+A server crashes

 # Features
 ## Consistency:
 	quite strong consistency